 USDA and VA

 When it comes to the VA mortgages and USDA loans, they have fewer restrictions.
-Though they don’t allow gifting from anyone who would benefit from the proceeds of the purchase.
-What this means is that you can’t use a gift from a developer, builder, seller, or even the real estate agent.
+However, they don’t allow gifting from anyone who would benefit from the proceeds of the purchase.
+What this means is that you can’t use a gift from a developer, builder, seller, or even a real estate agent.

 Are There Limits on Down Payment Gifts?